 Washing soda is an environmentally-friendly natural cleaning product.
 It is the simple, safe, answer to lots of household cleaning jobs.

-Washing soda is an old and valuable solution to many household cleaning tasks.
+Sal soda or sodium carbonate, is an old and valuable solution to many household cleaning tasks.
 It has been used for many generations, from Napoleonic times even!

 It is simple to use and as safe as a chemical can be.
 So it's a great product to consider as part of your green living kit.